rdemolgen/SavvySuite/README.md

 **Note breaking change** The old version of CoverageBinner included double-clipped reads while the new version excludes these reads by default.
 The options used to generate a CoverageBinner file are written into the file metadata, and SavvyCNV will refuse to analyse a mixture of files with different configuration options (except the bin size).
 Therefore, if you have a mixture of old CoverageBinner files and new CoverageBinner files generated with the default options, then SavvyCNV will refuse to analyse them.
 Either generate your new CoverageBinner files using the -includeDoubleClip option to maintain backwards-compatibility or delete your old CoverageBinner files and re-generate them using the new CoverageBinner software using default options.

+### SavvyCNV
-To perform the analysis, the following command should be used:
+To perform the CNV analysis, the following command should be used:
 ```
 java -Xmx30g SavvyCNV -d (size) *.coverageBinner >cnv_list.csv 2>log_messages.txt
 ```